Ernest-Yoyowah/Meta-Front-End-Developer-Capstone-Project-Redevelopment/README.md

 # CapstoneProject-Redevelopment

+## Overview
-## This repository contains the redevelopment of a Capstone Project that aims to modernize and enhance the existing application.
-The original project served as a foundation, and this redevelopment focuses on incorporating new features, improving user experience, and adopting updated technologies
+This repository contains the redevelopment of a Capstone Project.

+## Highlights
+- Modernization of an existing Capstone Project.
+- New features, improved design, and interaction.
+- Adoption of latest technologies for better performance.

+## Features
+- [x] New features and improved functionality.
+- [x] Enhanced user experience through design enhancements.
+- [x] Adoption of updated technologies.